 Show All Answers

 The Improved Signalized Intersection alternative was chosen as the recommended alternative.
 The intersection will be controlled by a traffic signal, and lanes will be added on all legs of the intersection, including an additional through lane in every direction, double left turn lanes for northbound and southbound traffic, and a separate southbound right turn lane.
 Islands on each corner will allow for free right turns.
 Protected left turns will be included (where drivers can only turn left with an arrow signal) and are to be programmed by time of day to change to a flashing yellow arrow.

 This project will accommodate bicyclists and pedestrians in a safe manner.
 On-street bike lanes will be carefully considered with the speeds and volumes at this intersection.
 A pedestrian overpass is not planned due to the high cost of that improvement.
 Widened sidewalks and improved at-grade crossings will be included.

 On the east side of Ridge Road, the Founders Marketplace access will remain in the current location.
 The Founders Marketplace accesses at Ridge Road and Highway 86 were evaluated with the project design and it was determined that turn lane lengths and transitions would not allow for improved accesses due to traffic signal operations and available right-of-way, so the existing accesses will be maintained in their current state as right in/right out turning movements.

 On the west side of Ridge Road, the existing access to the Emmaus Anglican Church will be removed, and a new access constructed on Fifth Street across from Bader Court.
-The Town is working with the property owner to develop the best solution.
+The Town is finalizing the design of the new driveway in which the Church has agreed to.

 Improvements were designed to accommodate traffic at least through the year 2040.
 The regional travel demand model developed for the Douglas County Transportation Plan was used to forecast traffic volumes.
 This takes into consideration future development and roadway network improvements through the year 2040.